D1on2k/DM-Player/README.md

 # STILL UNDER DEVELOPMENT

-Backend has been offcially fully finished the only thing left is to apply it on the frontend polish the UI and be done with this project
+Backend has been offcially fully finished the only thing left is to apply it on the frontend polish the UI and be done with this project also a website is being developed.

 ---
 ## Features